jschnab/linux-sysadmin/essential_commands.md

 ```

 To show only the file name and not the matching pattern, use `-l` of `--file-with-matches`.
-Here we look for names of files which contain "python", amongst shell scripts:
+Here we look for names of files that contain "python", amongst shell scripts:

 ```
 grep -l python *.sh